 Legal age of marriage

-There is no common minimum age of marriage for girls and women across the country.
-Different religious communities have personal status laws that govern legal procedures on matters such as marriage, divorce and inheritance.
+There is no minimum age of marriage in Lebanon.
+Instead, religious communities have personal status laws governing marriage, divorce and inheritance.
 Some of these personal status laws allow girls younger than 15 to marry.

 On 7 December 2016, the Lebanese parliament’s Administration and Justice Committee agreed to abolish Article 522 of the Penal Code, which allows rapists to avoid prosecution if they marry their victims.

-Lebanon is also working to address child marriage in Syrian refugee camps.
+Lebanon also works to address child marriage in Syrian refugee camps.

 CARE, ‘To protect her honour’: Child marriage in emergencies – the fatal confusion between protecting girls and sexual violence, 2015

 Human Rights Watch, Lebanon: Pass Bill to End Child Marriage, accessed on 12 April 2017.